Sideswipe (Transformers): Cyber Missions

 Sideswipe is shown to be helping Optimus Prime against Megatron.
 Later he fights against Barricade and Frenzy.
 Afterwards he helps Ratchet against Lockdown.
 Sideswipe is later seen with Ratchet transporting energon when they are attacked by Starscream and Mindwipe.

 Video games

 Sideswipe is playable character in the PSP version of Transformers: The Game, the video game tie-in to the 2007 live-action Transformers film.

 He is a part of the Transformers: Revenge of the Fallen Character and Map Pack Plus DLC pack that was released on August 27 on Xbox 360 and PlayStation 3.
 This pack also includes a version of Sideswipe painted in red.
 He is a playable character in the PSP version and the Autobot Nintendo DS version, which is during Challenge Modes only.

 Sideswipe is among the characters who appear in the TRANSFORMERS CYBERVERSE Battle Builder Game.

-Sideswipe is a playable character in some single-player missions and in the multiplayer section of the PS3 and Xbox 360 game Transformers: Revenge of the Fallen.
+Sideswipe is a playable DLC character in some single-player missions and in the multiplayer section of the PS3 and Xbox 360 game Transformers: Revenge of the Fallen.
 In Transformers: Dark of the Moon for PS3 and Xbox 360, he is only playable in multiplayer.